stormearthandlava/stormearthandlava.github.io/guide/raids/SotFO.md

 * Using {{ site.data.spell.wind_shear }} to interrupt Point Defense Drone
 * Using {{ site.data.spell.thunderstorm }} to help position adds when necessary
 * If talented, use {{ site.data.talent.wrt }} to help your raid reposition before Exposed Core
+* If talented, use {{ site.data.talent.ancestral_guidance }} to help with incoming damage during add spawns

 **PTR PoVs:**